jsmounika/kubernetes-practice/README.md

 ### c.
 LoadBalancer:
 🔹 **Use Case:** Expose service externally using a cloud provider’s load balancer.
 🔹 **Accessible From:** Internet (public IP).
 🔹 Automatically provisions a public IP.
 **Example:** - [Sample LoadBalancer Service](04-services/service-loadbalancer.yaml), [Deployment](04-services/deployment.yaml)
 ### d.
 Headless
 A Headless Service is a Kubernetes service without a ClusterIP.
 Instead of load-balancing traffic, it lets you directly access individual pod IPs or DNS records.
 🔹 **Use Case:** Used when you want to discover individual pods (e.g., for StatefulSets).
 🔹 **Accessible From:** Only inside the cluster.
 🔹 This service will not have a virtual IP.
 Instead, DNS queries to _my-headless-service.default.svc.cluster.local_ will return the IPs of all matching pods.
 🔹 No ClusterIP assigned (clusterIP: None).
 **Example:** -  [Sample Headless Service](04-services/service-headless.yaml), [StatefulSet for Headless service](04-services/statefulset-for-headless-svc.yaml) -->  This headless service allows DNS resolution to each MongoDB pod like: mongo-0.mongo.default.svc.cluster.local, mongo-1.mongo.default.svc.cluster.local

-**Summary Table**
+**Summary Table :**
 | Service Type   | Exposes To         | Use Case                          | Notes                                 |
 |----------------|--------------------|-----------------------------------|---------------------------------------|
 | ClusterIP      | Internal only      | Internal app communication        | Default, most secure                  |